awsdocs/aws-transfer-user-guide/doc_source/create-server.md

 + To allow clients to access the endpoint over the internet and protect your server, use a VPC endpoint with internet\-facing access\.
 Then, modify the VPC's security groups to allow traffic only from certain IP addresses that host your users' clients\.
 + Use a Network Load Balancer in front of a VPC endpoint with internal access\.
 Change the listener port on the load balancer from port 22 to a different port\.
 This can reduce, but not eliminate, the risk of port scanners and bots probing your server, because port 22 is most commonly used for scanning\.
 However, if you use a Network Load Balancer, you can't use security groups to allow access from source IP addresses\.
 + If you require password\-based authentication and you use a custom identity provider with your server, it's a best practice that your password policy prevents users from creating weak passwords and limits the number of failed login attempts\.
++ AWS Transfer Family is a managed service, and so it doesn't provide shell access\.
+You cannot directly access the underlying SFTP server to run OS native commands on Transfer Family servers\.